mjamin200/Deep-Learning/Assignment 2/README.md

 ## Theory Problems

-### Regularization

-In the [Theory](/Theory) directory, you will find detailed solutions to regularization problems.
-This includes explanations, equations, and any relevant code snippets.

-### MLP (Multi-Layer Perceptron)

-The [Theory](/Theory) directory also covers theory problems related to Multi-Layer Perceptrons.
-Detailed answers, mathematical formulations, and any accompanying code can be found here.

-### Optimization

-The optimization section in [Theory](/Theory) addresses theoretical problems related to optimization techniques in deep learning.
-Solutions and relevant code are provided.
+# Theoretical Problems

+In the Theoretical problems, you'll find explanations and solutions for regularization, Multi-Layer Perceptrons (MLP), and optimization in deep learning.
+The regularization part includes practical solutions and explanations.
+The MLP section covers the theory behind Multi-Layer Perceptrons with straightforward answers and mathematical explanations.
+Additionally, the optimization part discusses theoretical challenges related to optimizing deep learning models, offering insights into effective training techniques.

 ## Implementation

 ### Multi-Layer Neural Network

-The [Implementation](/Implementation) directory contains the code for building a Multi-Layer Neural Network from scratch.
+I implemented a Multi-Layer Neural Network from scratch, incorporating the Adam and SGD optimization algorithms, along with dropout for enhanced performance.
 The implementation is structured and well-documented to facilitate understanding.

-- **File Structure:**
-  - `multilayer_neural_network.py`: Python script containing the implementation of the neural network.
+- `fully_connected_networks.py`: Python script containing the neural network implementation.
-  - `example_usage.ipynb`: Jupyter notebook demonstrating how to use the implemented neural network.
+- `fully_connected_networks.ipynb`: Jupyter notebook demonstrating the usage of the neural network implementation.

 ### Forward Propagation Algorithm